jmurp7385/shipt-github-followers/README.md

 Express doesn't add much to vanilla node, except that it offers abstractions to some of the lower level functionality.

+## Additional features
+I made it so that if the user clicks on one of the followers tiles it will do a search of that follower automatically.

 ### Unmodified Generated code
 - bin/www

 ### Middlewares
 - [node-persist](https://github.com/simonlast/node-persist): I chose node persist to keep persistent data of the current username and what pages of followers have been loaded.

--[dotenv](): dotenv is used to give some measure of security to the github api secret key
+-[dotenv](): dotenv is used to give some measure of security to the github api secret key, probably not the best way for production code, but I don't know another way.

 - [winston](https://github.com/winstonjs/winston): I used winston and morgan for logging since they are the mose recoomemnded and popular middlewares for logging.